-On December 2, at around 3:30 in the morning, Amanda Soccoro Lacaba Echanis, 32 years old and organizer of peasant women under the Amihan National Federation of Peasant Women Cagayan provincial chapter was illegally arrested and detained, along with her month-old baby boy Randall Emmanuel by the combined forces of the Armed Forces of the Philippines and the Philippine National Police in Baggao town, Cagayan province.
+On December 2, at around 3:30 in the morning, Amanda Soccoro Lacaba Echanis, 32 years old and organizer of peasant women under the Amihan National Federation of Peasant Women Cagayan provincial chapter was illegally arrested and detained, along with her then 4 month-old baby boy Randall Emmanuel by the combined forces of the Armed Forces of the Philippines and the Philippine National Police in Baggao town, Cagayan province.
 Amanda was charged with non-bailable trumped-up charges such as Illegal Possession of Firearms and Ammunitions and Illegal Possession of Explosives, same with the charges filed against peasant women who are currently incarcerated.

-Moreover, Amanda Echanis and her month-old baby are the latest to the increasing list of Duterte’s accomplishments to silence his critics.
+Moreover, Amanda Echanis and her baby are the latest to the increasing list of Duterte’s accomplishments to silence his critics.

 According to Kilusang Magbubukid ng Pilipinas regional chapter DANGGAYAN-Cagayan Valley, since 2018, massive and systematic red-tagging of activists was rampant in the region by the AFP using fake organizations like Mulat-CV and ISEM–CV.
 They branded and accused the fifty-seven (57) names of activists as recruiters of the NPA.
 Ripped sacks written with names and organizations of activists were hanged on trees along major highways in three towns of Isabela and Cagayan, respectively, and Tuguegarao City.
 Moreover, flyers were distributed in Tuguegarao City, slandering the activists as “terrorists” and “recruiter of NPA.”